uyennguyen30696/hw3-javascript/README.md

 ### Version 2

 A form in presented to the user to choose the character types for the password, including password length from a dropdown list, lowercase, uppercase, numeric, and special characters in a series of checkboxes.
 The password length ranges from 8 to 20 characters.
 A random password is generated which includes the chosen criteria will be displayed in the dashed box at the bottom of the form.
+The generated password can be copied to clipboard by clicking the clipboard icon.